openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 ```

 The above output lists all of the *Pods* in the current *Project*, including the
 *Pod* name, state, restarts, and uptime.
-Once you have a *Pod*'s name, you can
-get more information about the *Pod* using the ``oc get`` command.
-To make the
-output readable, you can set the output type to *YAML* using the
+To see more information about *Pods*, you can set the output type to *YAML* using the
 `-o yaml` option.

 ``oc get pods -o yaml``{{execute}}

 This will output a list with the details of all *Pods*.
-If you want to restrict the output to a single *Pod* pass the name of the *Pod* to the ``oc get pod`` command.
+If you want to restrict the output to a single *Pod* pass the name of the *Pod* as argument to the ``oc get pod`` command.

-You should see output which starts with a description similar to that below:
+When running ``oc get pods -o yaml`` you should see output which starts with details similar to that below:

 ```
 kind: List